robmcvey/cakephp-paypal/README.md

 * A API username, password and signature (From PayPal -> Profile -> API Settings -> Signature)
 * A valid SSL certificate

+### Installation

+1. Update the component with your API username and signature
+2. Ensure component is configured with `$sandboxMode = true`
+3. In your browser, log in to PayPal sandbox
+3. Got to the PaymentsController at `/payments`

-This component can handle two type of PayPal transaction, Express Checkout and Direct Payment.
+This component can handle two types of PayPal transaction, Express Checkout and Direct Payment.

 ## Express Checkout